webmeier/learnjs/outlines/_outline-4.md

   8. Improving the Accordions
   9. Improving the Tabs
   10. Improving the Carousel
-5. Text, Content and Forms
+6. Text, Content and Forms
   1. Getting and setting text and html
   2. Creating HTML Elements
   3. Adding and removing HTML Elements
-  4. Keyboard events
+  4. Keyboard events (cmd key is not a modifier key)
   5. Form events and methods
   6. Building a todo-list
   7. Building an autocomplete input